 You'll find the 25th Street Musical Bridge spanning the Martin Luther King Jr. Freeway (State Route 94) and linking the neighborhoods of Golden Hill to the north and Sherman Heights to the south.
 As its name suggests, the bridge has a unique quality: it plays music.
 The bridge is considered a public work of art and thanks to the chimes which can be rustled on the sides of the bridge you can treat yourself to an artful melody as you walk across it.

 Harper's Topiary Garden in Mission Hills

-It's hard to imagine that something 24 feet high and weighing 180 tons could qualify as "hidden" in San Diego, but this one does.
-The "Bear" sculpture by Tim Hawkinson is known to UCSD students, faculty and staff who frequent the Academic Courtyard between the engineering and telecommunications buildings on campus, but many others in San Diego are unaware of this unique and "cuddly" piece art.
+It's hard to imagine that something 24 feet high and weighing 180 tons could qualify as hidden in San Diego, but this one does.
+The Bear sculpture by Tim Hawkinson is known to UCSD students, faculty, and staff who frequent the Academic Courtyard between the engineering and telecommunications buildings on campus, but many others in San Diego are unaware of this unique and cuddly piece of art.
 The sculpture is part of UCSD's Stuart Collection.